hooddouda-william-3612/final_project/README.md

 This program is based in python3 and is intended to be a "Hello World" sort of program.
 The program will take in a file containing a string (default = Hello World).
-Once the string is deconstucted, we will use python to search and download images that correspond to the individual characters within the string.
+Once the string is deconstructed, we will use python to search and download images that correspond to the individual characters within the string.
 These images will then be stitched together on a GUI interface built from tkinter for python.
-The tkinter window will be sized accordinly to the amount of characters within the original file.
-The download has been limited to 100 characters.
+The tkinter window will be sized accordingly to the amount of characters within the original file.
 A scrollbar built within the tkinter canvas will allow the user to scroll through the whole reconstructed message.

 Project Brief:
 --------------